gxhen/gxhen.github.io/_pages/people.md

 author_profile: true
 ---

+My research interestes fall within the intersections of AI, wireless applications (communication, radar, etc.), and cybersecurity.
+Please drop me an email (gxshen AT seu.edu.cn) if you are interested in joining my group.
+Applications with excellent programming skills, e.g., Python, MATLAB, C++, will be prioritized.

 We very welcome research collaborations and visits.

-<sup>*</sup> denotes corresponding author.

 {% include base_path %}